Image courtesy of Archant - HRH The Princess Royal at BT, Adastral Park

 Inviting a Member of the Royal Family to an event

 Invitations extended through the Lord-Lieutenant may request a specific member of the Royal Family.
-If in doubt the Lord-Lieutenant will advise as to who may be the most appropriate member of the Royal Family to approach and it is advisable to consult the Lord-Lieutenant at the earliest opportunity in any event.
+If in doubt the Lord-Lieutenant will be pleased to advise on who may be the most appropriate member to approach.
+It is always advisable to consult the Lord-Lieutenant at the earliest opportunity as the diaries of members of the Royal Family are organised many months in advance.

 The Queen's Visit to Newmarket